Tenor Router

 allowRevert | If true, a failed action is skipped and an ActionReverted event is emitted instead of reverting the whole batch.
 If false, the first failed action reverts the batch with ActionFailed. |

-offer | The Offer struct used for dispatch and passed to the clamp / fee adjuster. |
+offer | The Offer struct used for dispatch and passed to the clamp / fee adjuster. offer.maker is the counterparty providing liquidity for the action. |

-clamp | Optional ITakeClamp contract that further caps takeUnits based on on-chain state (balances, allowances, health, callback-internal budget).
+clamp | Optional ITakeClamp contract that further caps takeUnits based on onchain state (balances, allowances, health, callback-internal budget).
 See Clamping. |

-clampData | Arbitrary data passed to the clamp. |
+clampData | Clamp-specific encoded params passed to the clamp. |

 feeAdjuster | Optional ICallbackFeeAdjuster contract used when the action's callback charges a fee.
 See Fee Adjustment. |

-feeAdjusterData | Arbitrary data passed to the fee adjuster. |
+feeAdjusterData | Adjuster-specific encoded params passed to the fee adjuster. |

-TAKE_ON_BEHALF payload
+MidnightTakeData payload

 If takerCallback reenters Bundler3 (e.g. the Tenor Adapter), at most one such reentrant TAKE action may execute per top-level Bundler3.multicall call entry.
 When allowRevert = true, follow-up reentrant actions in the same batch silently no-op with IncorrectReenterHash instead of failing the call.